-Editor’s note: This article was written by Peter Hansen, University of Florida distinguished professor of animal science and originally appeared in the Spring 2011 Dairy Update.
+Editor’s note: This article was written by Peter Hansen, University of Florida and originally appeared in the University of Florida Dairy Update.

-Serdal Dikmen, a visiting scientist from Uludag University in Turkey, conducted the research on three dairies in north central Florida.
-During the months of June through September, Dikmen measured rectal temperatures of lactating Holstein cows housed in free-stall barns between the hours of 3 p.m. and 5 p.m., when body temperature is highest.
-Over the course of two years, he recorded values from 1,695 cows that were sired by 509 different bulls.
+Serdal Dikmen, a visiting scientist from Uludag University in Turkey, conducted the research on three dairies in north Central Florida.
+During the months of June – September, Dikmen measured rectal temperatures of lactating Holstein cows housed in free stall barns between the hours of 3:00 and 5:00 PM, when body temperature is highest.
+Over the course of 2 years, he recorded values from 1695 cows that were sired by 509 different bulls.
 Working with John Cole of the USDA Animal Improvement Laboratory and myself, he used the data to obtain estimates of the heritability of rectal temperature.